bredamatt/Z-measures/README.md

 # zmeasures
 Z-score measures for estimating the probability of bank insolvency.

 The measures, taken from "Nonstationary Z-score measures" in the European Journal of Operational Research (2017), by Davide Mare, Roberto Rossi and Fernando Moreira.
+Please see: https://www.slideshare.net/slideshow/embed_code/key/ANWi5ZjIWcWWVt

 For more information of the reasoning underlying the different formulas, please see the specified journal.